bRuttaZz/lib-man/README.md

 **I admit!
 Not a good method at all.
 Anyway doing this for hosting on pythonanywhere for free.
 (I want that extra brownie)**
 3. Okay there is no other way I am forced to go with Docker way

+4. for a straight forward CRUD operation have a look into reader's section

 ## Tools and Libs
 1. Flask
 2. Alembic